 3 bags of pretzels: knots, sticks, and snaps

 3 cans assorted color squirt icing with decorator tips

 1 bag of red twist licorice whips

 1 box fruit roll-up – roll style in a variety pack

 Assorted sprinkles per specifications

-1 bag medium chocolate M&Ms – only red, green and blue to be used as indicated on drawing
+1 bag medium chocolate M&Ms – only red, green, and blue to be used as indicated on the drawing

 Enough additional assorted candies to give oral hygienist Aunt A. (Abby) nightmares

 1 duck sculpture to meet Percent for Arts Program as required by City Ordinance